EXPLAINER: The Texas abortion law’s swift impact, and future | Federal News Network

 Abortion providers in Texas have experience when it comes to abruptly ramping up operations again.
 In the early stages of the COVID-19 pandemic last year, abortions in Texas were all but banned for weeks under orders by Republican Gov. Greg Abbott that postponed surgeries “not immediately medically necessary.”

-But providers are already reporting staffing issues and worry some clinics will permanently shutter the longer SB8 is in effect.
+But providers were reporting staffing issues and worried some clinics would permanently shutter.
 A decade ago, Texas had more than 40 abortion clinics, but more than half of them closed for good during a protracted legal battle over a 2013 law that was ultimately overturned by the Supreme Court.

-Amy Hagstrom Miller, president of Whole Woman’s Health, said some of the 17 physicians at her four clinics were ready to resume normal abortion services if the law is put on hold.
-Preparations began last week when some doctors gave patients found to have cardiac activity information to comply with another restriction — requiring a 24-hour waiting period before an abortion — so that they would be ready to be called back.

-But the majority of her physicians, Hagstrom Miller said, remain wary and fear lawsuits absent a permanent court ruling.
-Clinic staff are also worried.
-“Of course, we understand that,” she said.

 WHAT HAPPENS NEXT?